All posts

 This isn't the exception.
 It's the median.

 Most IGA programs follow the same shape.
-A small set of tier-1 applications get the full treatment — SCIM, SAML, automated provisioning, certification workflows, the line items that show up on the program roadmap.
+A small set of tier-1 applications gets the full treatment — SCIM, SAML, automated provisioning, certification workflows, all the line items that show up on the program roadmap.
 Everything else lives in a long tail that absorbs most of the program's actual cost without ever appearing on a strategy slide.

 Why this happens

-Connector economics.
-Pre-built connectors exist for the top 50-100 SaaS applications.
+Connector economics Pre-built connectors exist for the top 50-100 SaaS applications.
 For everything else, you're looking at $15-40K per connector in custom development, plus ongoing maintenance every time the upstream app changes.

 This isn't a failure of IAM teams.
 It's the predictable output of how the industry has structured itself.